jhessin/Kairos/_docs/story.md

 ## Characters

+### The Player: The Resonance

+The players are called Resonants - They have been identified through various brain scans to have a high quantum synchronization with historical figures found through "The Resonance" - An ancient artifact that has recently been unearthed that allows quantum physicist to synchronize the brain waves of some people with their counterpart in another reality.

+As you progress through the game you will have the ability to meet other Resonants.

 ### Research Organization Leadership

 #### Dr. Miriam Halevi - Director of Quantum Anthropology

 A renowned scholar who pioneered the theory that consciousness can be harmonized across temporal realities.
 Born in Haifa, educated at MIT, Miriam blends anthropology with cutting‑edge physics.
-She founded the Quantum‑Sync Initiative after discovering anomalous linguistic resonance patterns in ancient inscriptions.
+She founded the Kairos Initiative after discovering anomalous linguistic resonance patterns in ancient inscriptions.